The author is a guitarist and bassist with over 35 years of experience as a musician.

 This is a passive bass, meaning the circuitry described above does not require a battery to operate.
-Passive basses tend to sound more organic that active, with a nice texture to their tone.
+Passive basses tend to sound more organic, with a nice texture to their tone.
 However, like most Ibanez SoundGear basses, the EQ controls here are still pretty powerful.

-The GSR200SM tonewood profile features a poplar body with a pretty spalted maple top, a neck, and Jatoba fingerboard.
+The GSR200SM tonewood profile features a poplar body with a pretty spalted maple top, a neck, and a Jatoba fingerboard.

 Notes: The basic GSR200 made my list of the top bass guitars for beginners.
 There is also a five-string version of this bass (GSR205SM) and a six-string (GSR206SM).